Will you get in? 2024 Eastern Chances Calculator | CampusReel

 Will I get into Eastern with a 3.2 GPA?

-Assuming you have the same GPA as an average admitted student, you have an 55% chance of getting accepted at Eastern Connecticut State University
+Assuming you have the same GPA as an average admitted student, you have an 43% chance of getting accepted at Eastern Kentucky University

 -